-Walking is a profoundly universal manifestation of existence and that instantly amplifies our thought… Click To Tweet
+Walking is a profoundly universal manifestation of existence and that instantly amplifies our thought with that momentary spark of imagination when we start to walk.
+Click To Tweet

 Symbiosis describes close interactions between two or more different species.
 It is different from regular interactions between species, because in a symbiotic relationship, the two species in the relationship live together.
 This symbiotic relationship can be with choice or out of compulsion; in the case of “walking and writing” it is very much a case of choice for bringing symphony in our life.
 Symphony is a beautiful piece of music or harmony of sounds or combination of colors…walking provides that perfect sync in our writing.